ArghTeam/behave-for-chrome/README.md

 4. Paste this OAuth Client ID to a client_id field in manifest.json.
 5. Paste Public Key from the step 1 to a key field in manifest.json.

-## Entryfiles (bundles)

-There are two kinds of entryfiles that create bundles.

-1. All js-files in the root of the `./app/scripts` directory
-2. All css-,scss- and less-files in the root of the `./app/styles` directory

 ## Tasks

 ### Build